richard-peng-xia/awesome-multimodal-in-medical-imaging/README.md

 ## News

+- **[2024-07]** :fire::fire:We release a new paper on enhance the factuality of Med-VLMs with RAG: "[RULE: Reliable Multimodal RAG for Factuality in Medical Vision Language Models](https://arxiv.org/abs/2407.05131)".
-- **[2024-06]** :fire::fire:We release a new paper: "[CARES: A Comprehensive Benchmark of Trustworthiness in Medical Vision Language Models](https://arxiv.org/abs/2406.06007)".
+- **[2024-06]** :fire::fire:We release a new paper on evaluating Med-VLMs: "[CARES: A Comprehensive Benchmark of Trustworthiness in Medical Vision Language Models](https://arxiv.org/abs/2406.06007)".
 - **[2022-07]** We create this repository to maintain a paper list on *multimodal applications in medical imaging*.

 ## Citation